yarocruz/yarocruz.github.io/_posts/2018-08-05-smart-goals-and-100-days-of-coding.md

 I've definitely gotten better at the basics of front-end code.
 I think I code up something almost everyday.
 But I want to be more deliberate with my learning and practice.
 Giving yourself the goal of _getting better at coding_ is not super helpful.
 I want to start setting up [**S.M.A.R.T**](https://en.wikipedia.org/wiki/SMART_criteria) goals.
 This is why I'm giving the [100 Days of Coding](https://www.100daysofcode.com/) a shot again.

 Starting today I will code for 1 hour everyday until I reach 100 days.
 I will reach this goal by Dec 13, 2018 if I do it everyday.
-I will definitely Tweet my progress for accountability purposes, but I'm also thinking that I should blog about here.
+I will definitely Tweet my progress for accountability purposes, but I'm also thinking that I should blog about it here.

 We will see.